Keksoj/tetris-vanilla/README.md

 ## How to launch with VS Code `live server extension`

 Most browsers won't allow file imports, for cross-origin requests reasons, so we got to access the entry point from a web server.
 However we don't want to configure apache or nginx just for developement purposes.
-I sujest you use the VScode [live server extemsion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+I suggest you use the VScode [live server extemsion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 First of all clone this repo: